I’m sure you’ve heard it. The pollution in Bangkok can be bad–really bad.

 How’s About Other Province

-In Chiang Mai, the air quality level during the cold season is similar to Bangkok.
-The worse part is that it lasts until April.
+In Chiang Mai, the air quality level during the cold season can be worse than Bangkok.
+The worst part is that it lasts until April.

 The air pollution problem is worse in provinces like Chon Buri, Samut Prakan, and Samut Sakron where there are many factories.